WE HAVE ONLY BEEN ALLOWED TO SEE THE TIP OF THE ICEBERG

 Propane and butane are potentially lethal explosive gases

-When a tank explodes, witnesses report it’s like a mini-nuclear bomb going off.
+When a tank explodes, experts report liken it a mini-nuclear bomb going off.
 There’s no warning, just sudden death and immense damage.
 Many people die not due to fire but to do the percussive air blast pressure: the air blast is so strong, it travels down windpipes and burst lungs like balloons.

 Phillips 66 proposes to store 630,000 gallons of liquid propane gas in 6 tanks along a liquefaction zone, just twenty-three-hundred feet away from residents.
 This is not even a football field length away from a school, churches, a public park, hundreds of homes and Rodeo’s water treatment plant.